robbert-vdh/yabridge/docs/vst3.md

 # VST3 serialization

-TODO: Flesh this out further
+TODO: Flesh this out further, update the instantiation part, make the proxying part clearer

 TODO: Link to `src/common/serialization/vst3/README.md`

-TODO: Mention the new `Ya<Base>::supports()` mechanism for the monolithic proxy objects through multiple inheritance

-TODO: Explain the monolith

 The VST3 SDK uses an architecture where every concrete object inherits from an interface, and every interface inherits from `FUnknown`. `FUnkonwn` offers a